HIV/AIDS Drugs Sold Despite Known Dangerous Side Effects

 - Chronic kidney disease (CKD) or declining kidney function

 - Acute kidney injury (AKI) or acute renal failure (ARF)

 TDF Lawsuits Underway for Injured Patients

-Lawsuits filed in several state and federal courts allege that Gilead Science knowingly injured patients by keeping alarming tenofovir disoproxil fumerate (TDF) test results secret, and by failing to warn doctors that a safer alternative existed.
-The lawsuits further allege Gilead Science developed and then intentionally delayed the market introduction of a safer HIV/AIDS treatment formulation known as tenofovir alafenamide fumarate (TAF), later marketed as the drugs Genvoya and Odefsey.
+These lawsuits further allege that Gilead Science knowingly injured its patients by intentionally delaying the market introduction of TAF, the drug compound with a significantly better safety profile than TDF, the compound that Gilead chose to market.
 The lawsuits claim that the motive behind the delay was to maximize profits from TDF drug sales (in the neighborhood of $11 billion annually) before patents on these drugs expired.

 Urgent Action Required

 Putting profits before the wellbeing of patients is immoral as well as illegal.
 If you have been diagnosed with bone loss or kidney damage after taking Viread, Truvada, Atripla, Complera, or Stribild, contact The Joel Bieber Firm as soon as possible about your rights under the law.
 Consultations are always free of charge and may lead to your being compensated by Gilead Science for related medical and other expenses.
 Family members of patients who may have died as a result of these complications also may be eligible for compensation.
 Don’t delay.
 Call us now for free legal advice and for more information.

 If you prefer to contact us via email, please take a moment to fill out the short form below.